Contents

 During the placement stage, complete the fan-out process, adding all the required vias.
 This avoids the need for additional vias during the routing phase.
 By managing this upfront, you’ll make the routing process much smoother and more efficient.

 For instance, in this example, you can see that each pin with a net is fanned out.
-The means the necessary traces and vias are in place.
+This means the necessary traces and vias are in place.
+Read our tutorial how to place components in KiCad for more information.

 Follow these steps to add a ground pour in your layout: